ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 Popcorn Time II...

 Lifting state up:
+- extract Controls or Movie to a specific component (communication child-parent, now we need to pass a callback to the child component)
 - Display number of movies (in the same component where we have the list)
 - Display number of movies in the header (Lifting state up)
-- extract Controls to a specific component (communication child-parent, now we need to pass a callback to the child component)
 - functionality to filter based on minRating (passing arguments in the callback)

 Forms: